phpdocker-io/vagrant-docker/README.md

 Virtualbox actually runs slower when you assign more than 1 CPU core to the box due to overheads on how it implements multi threading.
 This is a very old issue and who knows if it'll ever get fixed.

+However, some workloads might benefit from this.
+Ultimately you might want to experiment.
+The `config.yaml` file will allow you to tweak the number of CPUs given to the VM, as well as the amount of RAM.

 ### Why Virtualbox only?